Online Graduate Certificate in Psychology Programs

 What Is a Graduate Certificate?

 Students can earn a graduate certificate by completing graduate courses in one specialty, such as health psychology.
-Admission to graduate certificate programs requires a bachelor's degree and acceptance to graduate school.
-Graduate certificates differ from postgraduate certificate programs for master's or doctoral degree-holders, which typically qualify graduates with teaching licensure.
+Admission requires a bachelor's degree and acceptance to graduate school.

-Graduate certificates carry a lighter course load than a master's degree, with no thesis or internship requirements.
+Graduate certificates have fewer courses than a master's degree, with no thesis or internship requirements.
 Many students opt for graduate certificates to meet continuing education requirements, enter emerging fields, acquire new job skills, and improve their prospects for career advancement.

-Learners can usually apply completed coursework from these certificates to future master's or doctoral degree requirements.
+You can usually apply credits from these certificates toward a master's or doctoral degree requirements.

 What Should I Expect From an Online Graduate Certificate Program?